STEPHEN PETRONIO

 STEPHEN PETRONIO (Artistic Director/Choreographer)

-In 1984, Petronio founded the Stephen Petronio Company, a contemporary dance company based in New York City.
-Touring and performing throughout the world, the company quickly gained recognition for its bold and visually stunning performances that combined elements of modern, ballet, and postmodern dance.
+In 1984 Petronio founded the Stephen Petronio Company, committed to touring and performing throughout the world.
+The company quickly gained recognition for its bold and visually stunning performances that combined elements of modern, ballet, and postmodern dance.
 Petronio’s choreography challenged traditional notions of movement and explored themes of sexuality, gender, and identity.

-In 2014 he conceived Bloodlines, an initiative to honor the experimental Judson pioneers that have inspired him and Bloodlines(future) to nurturing the next generation of dancers and choreographers.
-He established the Stephen Petronio Residency Center in 2017, a research and development facility immersed in protected Catskill forests of upstate New York that provides rare opportunity for artists to develop and their personal creative growth.
+In 2014 he conceived the ongoing signature initiatives, Bloodlines, to honor the experimental Judson pioneers that have inspired him and Bloodlines(future), to support a new generation of dancers and choreographers more equitably in this artistic lineage.
+He also founded the Stephen Petronio Residency Center (2017-2023), a research and development facility immersed in the Catskill Forest of upstate New York that provided rare support for artists and their personal creative growth in nature and without restriction.
+As part of this endeavor, The Doris Duke Preserve at Round Top, Greene County was established to protect 77 acres of the residency forest, designating the open space as “Forever Wild”.